Moon Lake (Utah)

 Moon Lake is a high mountain reservoir on the south slope of the High Uintas in Duchesne County, Utah.
 Recreation management is under the jurisdiction of the U.S. Forest Service, as the lake is part of the Ashley National Forest.

 In 1938, the United States Bureau of Reclamation completed the earthen Moon Lake Dam on the Lake Fork River to expand the size of the existing natural lake for irrigation.
 The dam has a height of 98 feet, and the expanded reservoir a capacity of 49,500 acre-feet.

+Climate

+Lakefork #1 is a SNOTEL weather station above Moon Lake, near the peak of Lake Fork Mountain, at an elevation of 10415 feet (3174 m).

+Folklore

+The Moon Lake Monster, also known as "Moonie," is described as a black, bumpy creature resembling a log with a fin.
+Witnesses have reported sightings, including an account of a large object following a boat, with water moving over what appeared to be scales.

+Another story involves the ghost of a young girl said to have drowned in the lake.
+Witnesses describe her as appearing wet, with blue lips, before disappearing when approached.
+Some have also reported hearing sounds of crying or splashing near the lake.